dharmit/ccp-openshift/README.md

 use `--iso-url centos` part in above command as we have setup things on CentOS based minishift VM.

-Once the VM is ready, get into the vm using the command `$ minishift ssh`.
-Once you are in, apply the following steps to install an external registry.
-You are free to install it on a separate system, or your base machine, just ensure it is reachable from the minishift vm.
+Once the VM is up, log into the vm using the command `$ minishift ssh`.
+Once you are in, apply the following steps to install docker distribution registry.
+You can also install it on a seperate system, or your base machine, just ensure it is reachable from the minishift VM.

     $ yum -y install docker-distribution